hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 #### Schedule

-This module communicates with [Schedule](../../traffic/) module in order to vizualize line and station search.
+This module communicates with [Schedule](../../traffic/) module in order to show line and station search.
 You should enable the `schedule_mode` parameter in the [features configuration](../../getting_started/#around-me-features).

 The following method from the `AppRouter.UI` interface should be implemented by the host application to enable navigation to the Schedule module or any other custom screens.